 My interest in wine commenced at an early age – visiting my Aunt in Bordeaux.
-She lives in a small village on the banks of La Garonne not far from the world famous sweet wines of Sauternes, Barsac and St Croix du Mont.
+She lives in a small village on the banks of La Garonne, not far from the world famous sweet wines of Sauternes, Barsac and St Croix du Mont.
 My annual family holidays were spent sampling the food and wine of the Bordelais.

-Back home in London, I got my first ever distinction.. in a non-medical exam!
+Back home in London, I got my first ever distinction…. in a non-medical exam!
 The Level 3 Certificate from the Wine and Spirit Education Trust WSET.

-I am now studying for the WSET Level 4 Diploma in Wine & Spirits and have merits and distinctions in all the units so far.
-I am an Associate Judge for the IWSC – International Wine and Spirit Competion and a Judge of Excellence for the Bellavita Italian trade show.
+I an a judge for the Decanter World wine awards most recently for the 2021 awards judging on New Zealand and Spain.
+I have previously Judged for the IWSC – International Wine and Spirit Competition and a Judge of Excellence for the Bellavita Italian trade show.

 I attend regular tastings in Central London.
 I travel and write reviews on wine producing regions, including Napa Valley, Burgundy, Ribera Del Duero, Central Otago New Zealand, Bordeaux, Wachau Valley Austria, Piemonte , Northern Rhone, Rioja, Montalcino and most recently Etna- Sicily, Okanagan and Niagara in Canada, Duoro Valley Portugal and central coast California.

 I am looking forward to many more wine trips after the Covid situation has settled down!